RBusarow/Dispatch/docs/kdoc/dispatch-android-lifecycle/dispatch.android.lifecycle/-lifecycle-coroutine-scope/invoke.md

 `lifecycle` - the lifecycle to which this [MainImmediateCoroutineScope](https://rbusarow.github.io/Dispatch/dispatch-core/dispatch.core/-main-immediate-coroutine-scope/index.md) is linked.

-`coroutineContext` - the source CoroutineContext which will be converted to a [MainImmediateCoroutineScope](https://rbusarow.github.io/Dispatch/dispatch-core/dispatch.core/-main-immediate-coroutine-scope/index.md).
+`coroutineScope` - the source CoroutineScope which will be converted to a [MainImmediateCoroutineScope](https://rbusarow.github.io/Dispatch/dispatch-core/dispatch.core/-main-immediate-coroutine-scope/index.md).
-Its [Elements](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines/-coroutine-context/-element/index.html) will be re-used, except:
+Its [CoroutineContext](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines/-coroutine-context/index.html) will be re-used, except: